How To Get A Home Equity Loan | Process 2026

 To check your credit score for free, inquire with your bank or lender or log into your credit card account (many credit card issuers provide free credit scores).
 Just note that free scores may be higher than what a mortgage lender will see.
 For a more accurate number, you can purchase your credit score directly from Experian, TransUnion, Equifax, or FICO.

-If your score is lower than desired, try to improve your credit before applying for a home equity loan.
+If your score is lower than desired, try to improve your credit before starting the home equity loan approval process.

 You can improve your credit by paying your bills on time, not opening any new accounts or lines of credit, paying your amounts due in full versus the minimum balance, and correcting any inaccuracies you see on your three free credit reports.
 Keeping your credit usage below 30% of your total limit helps keep your score healthy.